Is Fresh Dog Food Worth The Hype?

-Today, people are spending the most money in history on their dogs, but one of the most controversial topics in the pet space remains the same; nutrition.
+Today, people are spending the most money in history on their dogs’ health, but one of the most controversial topics in the pet space remains the same; nutrition.

-Below you’ll find all the advantages and disadvantages for fresh dog food and dry dog food.
+Below you’ll find all the advantages and disadvantages of fresh, homemade dog food and dry dog food.

 Consider your dog’s lifestyle and the following factors to help you decide what is best for your dog.

 Fresh dog food is homemade meals that humans can consume; that consists of high-quality protein sources, veggies, grains, and supplements to meet nutritional needs.

 ALSO READ: Can My Dog Eat Fruit?

 Preparing fresh dog food is very similar to how we humans meal prep for the week.

 Note that when preparing fresh dog food, it is important to talk with a veterinary nutritionist about the nutritional guidelines for dogs to ensure your pup is being fed everything they need to stay strong and healthy.